1963–1965 Ogaden rebellion: Background

 In the aftermath of World War II, Somali leaders in the Ogaden region of the Ethiopian Empire persistently advocated for self-determination.
 Despite their efforts, both the Ethiopian government and the United Nations consistently disregarded their demands.
 The 1950s saw Somali leaders begin covertly recruiting followers for an anticipated rebellion under the umbrella of two organizations: Nasrallah, an Arabic term meaning "sacrifice for Allah's cause," and the Ogaden Company for Trade and Industry (OCTI).
 Mukhtal Dahir, one of these leaders, was a founder of the Somali Youth League's (SYL) branch in Harar in 1946 and played a key role in the 1949 Jijiga revolt.
 After the revolt, he sought refuge in Somalia, but was arrested by the British Military Administration in charge of Somalia post-WWII and then turned over to the Ethiopian government.
 Dahir received a death sentence but was subsequently pardoned and spent the next 10 years in prison in Addis Ababa.

+In the mid-1950s, Ethiopia for the first time controlled the Ogaden and began incorporating it into the empire.
+Hardly a single paved road, electrical line, school or hospital was built by the central government.
+The Ethiopian presence in the region was always colonial in nature, primarily consisting of soldiers and tax collectors.
+The Somalis were never treated as equals by the Amhara invaders and were scarcely integrated into the Ethiopian Empire.
 In his first post-war visit to the region, Ethiopian Emperor Halie Selassie announced on 25 August 1956 that the Somali people were, "...by race, colour, blood and customs members of the great Ethiopian family".
 He advised Ogaden residents to accept cultural assimilation by learning the Amharic language, dismissed the possibility of the Ogaden Somalis joining a future independent Somali state and finally invited all Somali people to join Ethiopia.

 In April 1961 a group of nearly 100 Somali refugees arriving in Hargeisa from the city of Degehabur in the Ogaden reported that the Ethiopian army had surrounded the city and then machine gunned residents.
 Referring to the incident as a massacre, the refugees claimed the attacked resulted in the deaths of over 150 Somalis.
 The reprisal had been in response to a petition created by Somali leaders in the region requesting independence from Ethiopia.
 The following year, Mukthal Dahir would be released and appointed the district commissioner of Degehabur.